jupyter/docker-stacks/README.md

 You can try a [relatively recent build of the jupyter/base-notebook image on mybinder.org](https://mybinder.org/v2/gh/jupyter/docker-stacks/master?filepath=README.ipynb) by simply clicking the preceding link.
-Otherwise, the three examples below may help you get started if you [have Docker installed](https://docs.docker.com/install/), know [which Docker image](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html) you want to use and want to launch a single Jupyter Server in a container.
+Otherwise, the examples below may help you get started if you [have Docker installed](https://docs.docker.com/install/), know [which Docker image](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html) you want to use and want to launch a single Jupyter Server in a container.